omniCoder77/rockfall-prediction-system/docs/api/API.md

     }
     ```
 -   **Error Responses:**
-    *   `409 Conflict`: If a user with the provided email or phone number already exists.
+    *   `409 Conflict`: If a user with the provided email, phone number, or job ID already exists.
         ```json
         {
           "userId": "",